nxp-mcuxpresso/matter/examples/lock-app/nxp/k32w/k32w0/README.md

 running oscillator as a clock source.
 In this case one must set the use_fro_32k argument to 1.

+K32W0x1 supports antenna diversity feature, which is a technique that maximizes the performance of an antenna system, allowing the radio signal to be switched between two antennas that have very low correlation between their received signals.
+Typically, this is achieved by spacing two antennas around 0.25 wavelenghts appart or by using 2 orthogonal polarizations.
+This is controlled by software.
+K32W0x1 provides an output (ADO) on one of DIO7, DIO9 or DIO19 and optionally its complement (ADE) on DIO6 that can be used to control an antenna switch.
+In order to use this feature, user must set `use_antenna_diversity` to 1.

 In case signing errors are encountered when running the "sign_images.sh" script (run automatically) install the recommanded packages (python version > 3, pip3, pycrypto, pycryptodome):